BAI launches strategy statement for period longer than it hopes to exist

 Functions may transfer to Media Commission if Government plan goes ahead

 BAI chairman Pauric Travers: Authority’s strategy statement may not be required for three years.
-Photograph: Dave Meehan/The Irish Times
+Photograph: Dave Meehan

-BAI chairman Pauric Travers said the dissolution of the BAI and the transfer of its functions to a new Media Commission, which will also regulate online content, would likely happen within the lifetime of the strategy.
-The new organisation was announced by the previous government in January after the BAI campaigned for an extension of its role.
+Chairman Pauric Travers said the dissolution and the transfer of its functions to a new Media Commission, which will also regulate online content, would probably happen within the lifetime of the strategy.
+The new organisation was announced by the previous government in January after BAI campaigned for an extension of its role.

 The strategy statement covers areas of BAI focus such as diversity and plurality, innovation and sectoral sustainability and “empowering audiences”, which includes the promotion of media literacy.
 The deadline for responses to the document, which the BAI has published on its website, is noon on November 11th.